Meowmycks/catdumper/README.md

 ## Features

 - Uses polymorphism with compiletime RNG to always generate a unique file signature.
-- XOR encrypting the MiniDump in-memory means Defender *shouldn't* flag it once it hits the disk.
+- XOR encrypting the MiniDump in-memory means AV/EDRs *shouldn't* flag it once it hits the disk.
 - File deletes itself after running to try and prevent remnants from remaining on disk.

 ## Demo